saratrip/sample.servlet/README.md

 This project can also be built and run with Gradle.
 The provided `build.gradle` file applies the Liberty Gradle Plug-in and is configured to automatically download and install Liberty with Java EE Web Profile 7 runtime from Maven Central.
 The Liberty Gradle Plug-in has built-in tasks that can be used to create, configure, and run the application on the Liberty server.

-Use the following steps to run the application with Gradle:
+Use the following steps to run the application with the Gradle wrapper (Windows machines use `gradlew.bat`):

 1. Execute the full Gradle build.
 The Liberty Gradle Plug-in will download and install the Liberty server.
     ```bash
-    $ gradle clean build
+    $ ./gradlew clean build
     ```

 2. To start the server with the Servlet sample execute:
     ```bash
-    $ gradle libertyStart
+    $ ./gradlew libertyStart
     ```

     Alternatively, execute the run command:
     ```bash
-    $ gradle libertyRun --no-daemon
+    $ ./gradlew libertyRun --no-daemon
     ```

+Note, if Gradle is properly installed, Gradle commands can be executed directly using `gradle` and wouldn't require `gradlew`.

 Once the server has started, the application will be available under [http://localhost:9080/servlet](http://localhost:9080/servlet).

 3. To stop the server, execute:
     ```bash
-    $ gradle libertyStop
+    $ ./gradlew libertyStop
     ```

 Please refer to the [ci.gradle](http://github.com/WASDev/ci.gradle) repository for documentation about using the Liberty Gradle Plug-in.